Middle-aged women are forgotten about by retailers. I offer help with clothing choices, skincare, and healthy eating for the mature woman.

 If the distance from armpit to waist is less than the distance from your waist to buttocks, then you have a short waist.
 Sometimes this is called a high waist.

-If the measurement is longer then you have a long waist or sometimes it is referred to as a low waist.
+If the measurement is longer, you have a long waist or sometimes referred to as a low waist.

 - A= armpit